christianm20358/Powershell-Security-Tools/LightweightSecrets/README.md

 # LightweightSecrets
 A lightweight secret manager in Powershell

-The goal of this module is to discourage the practice of running Powershell sessions as an Administrator by making it easier to import credentials that can be used to invoke scripts.
+The goal of this module is to make it easier to import credentials that can be used to invoke scripts.
 The credentials are stored locally and encrypted, there is never a plain text version either in memory or on the disk.

 It is designed to be lighter weight and easier to use than the SecretManagement or SecretStore modules.